 Initial Licensure Programs

 Graduate Education: Elementary, Secondary, Special Education

 The ESL endorsement is not a stand-alone degree program, nor is it open to non-degree seeking students.
-However, the ESL option is open to Modern Languages and Literature students who plan to apply to the 5-Year Bachelor’s to Master’s Degree option in Education or a Graduate Program in Education at William and Mary.
-Completion of a teacher preparation Program of Studies in Education at William and Mary is necessary in order to receive the dual endorsement with ESL.
+However, the ESL option is open to W&M undergraduate students in Modern Languages and Literature who plan to apply to the 5-Year Bachelor’s to Master’s Degree option in education or a graduate program in education at William & Mary.

 The Summer Institute is one way to fulfill the MDLL course and field experience requirements.

 Students must complete and have approved an ESL Program of Studies in the School of Education and must maintain a field experience log.
 Upon completion of 150 hours of field experiences, the log must be submitted to the Director of Clinical Placements and Licensure in the School of Education.

 [[kbarkoalva, Katherine Barko-Alva, Ph.D.]], ESL Program Coordinator

 [[dswalk, Deborah Walker]], Director of Clinical Placements and Licensure